div-sahu55/Crypto-Portfolio-Calculator/README.md

 A Portfolio calculator for Cryptocurrencies and Stocks investments, written in C++

-It takes in investment information from the user and displays a detailed analysis of their portfolio using various quantification methods.
+It takes in investment information from the user and displays a detailed analysis of their portfolio that can be saved locally and thus help the user in keeping records of their portfolios.

 # Features